Glasgow Sustainable Policy and Action Plan

 The Tourism, Destination Marketing, Events and Convention Bureau team at Glasgow Life are working with partners, VisitScotland and Scottish Enterprise, as well as industry to develop and report on Sustainable Glasgow initiatives.

 The People Make Glasgow Greener strategy sets out our plans and vision to see our city move from ‘steam, to green’.
-Read our Glasgow DMO Sustainable Policy and Action Plan.
+Read our Glasgow Sustainable Policy and Action Plan.

 We are experiencing dynamic change and there is a need now for our tourism industry, government, public sector and communities to collectively respond, adapt and work together to deliver responsible, sustainable and managed growth for the future.